dependabot/dependabot-core/README.md

 `--rebuild` flag.
 The image includes all dependencies, and the script runs the image, mounting the local copy of Dependabot Core so changes made locally will be reflected inside the container.
-This means you can continue to use your editor of choice, while running the tests inside the container.
+This means you can continue to use your editor of choice while running the tests inside the container.

 ```shell
 $ bin/docker-dev-shell